BairiRohithReddy/EFK-Monitoring/README.md

 ### Example Workflow for Deleting Documents and Indexes

-Here is how you can include these operations in your workflow:
+Here is how we can include these operations in our workflow:

 ```bash
 CLUSTER_IP=$(kubectl get svc elasticsearch -n efk -o jsonpath='{.spec.clusterIP}')